fintechneo/libgit2/emscripten_hacks/README.md

 You should end up with a libgit2.js file in your jsbuild folder.

-In your webserver you should map the jsbuild folder to e.g. https://yourhost/libgit2 so that when you navigate to this URL you'll get the index.html page in that jsbuild folder.

 Because of CORS restrictions in the browser you cannot read from github directly from another domain.
 You need to add a proxy on your web server.
 You can run the githttpproxy.js script in this folder to get a local webserver with proxy to github.com: